 SIP for wealth creation

 In doing that, some amount of precision is always useful.
 Ideally, save and invest at least 30% of your monthly income.
-If you don’t have any defined goals or emergency fund needs, then you can invest this entire amount in equity.
-Or else, mark out the amount required to top up your emergency fund and then invest the rest through SIPs in equity mutual funds.
+If you don’t have any defined goals or needs, then you can invest this entire amount in equity.
+Or else, mark out the amount required to top up your emergency fund and then invest the rest through in .

 For wealth creation to happen over a period of time, you have to commit higher amounts early on, don’t restrict yourself to the 30% mark if you can afford it.